persvr/rql/README.md

     foo=string:3

-Any property can be nested by using a dot syntax.
+Any property can be nested by using an array of properties.
 To search by the bar property of the object in the foo property we can do:

-    foo.bar=3
+    (foo,bar)=3

+We can also use slashes as shorthand for arrays, so we could equivalently write the nested
+query:

+    foo/bar=3

 Another common operator is sort.
 We can use the sort operator to sort by a specified property.
 To sort by foo in ascending order: